eclipse-ee4j/jakartaee-tutorial/CONTRIBUTING.md

       ![Set Google Open Sans](readme-images/drawio-font-3-set-google-open-sans.png)
     - Type text and verify that the font is Open Sans
       ![Using Google Open Sans](readme-images/drawio-font-4-using-google-open-sans.png)
+- Font size for all text should be 12pt

-- Color must be one of those defined in [Jakarta EE Brand Usage Handbook](https://jakarta.ee/legal/trademark_guidelines/jakarta-ee-branding-guidelines.pdf), along with black and white.
+- Color must be one of those defined in [Jakarta EE Brand Usage Handbook](https://jakarta.ee/legal/trademark_guidelines/jakarta-ee-branding-guidelines.pdf), along with black and white (you can use opacity to affect the depth of the color).
     - Primary colors:
         - Blue: `#1B208B`
         - Orange: `#F98200`